 There are tons of things to do in Moab, Utah.

 Utah is blessed with a wide variety of natural wonders.
-From snowy peaks to craggy desert, pristine lakes to canyon valleys, you can spend weeks exploring Utah’s beauty.
+From snowy peaks to craggy deserts, pristine lakes to canyon valleys, you can spend weeks exploring Utah’s beauty.

 One of the best places to explore a slice of Utah’s natural exquisiteness is Moab.
 Sitting within close vicinity to three AMAZING national and state parks Moab is a gateway to adventure and exploration.
 It’s safe to say that Moab is one of the premier destinations for nature lovers and adrenaline junkies in the USA.

-When first arriving in Moab you will find yourself staring at all the red cliffs and crags surrounding the town.
-When golden hour comes and the sun hits the red dust at just the right golden angle you might feel as if you’ve landed on another planet, as a matter of fact.
+When first arriving in Moab you will find yourself staring in wonder at all the red cliffs and crags surrounding the town.
+When golden hour comes and the sun hits the red dust at just the right golden angle you might feel as if you’ve landed on another planet.
 And that’s just the start of your amazing trip into one of America’s most unique destinations.

 Below we will explore a variety of adventures you can embark on while in Moab.
 Whether traveling alone, with your partner, friends, or the entire family you will find a WIDE variety of things to do in Moab.
 So let’s get into it!
 Beautiful views and rugged wilderness await!